Central Region

 All staff (including interns) are required to receive both doses of the COVID-19 vaccine (if applicable) and a 10 day waiting period prior to their first day.
 Some medical and/or religious exemptions are allowed and are reviewed by either a medical professional panel or an ethics panel for approval.

-Interviews may be conducted virtually.
-However, it is preferred that interviews take place face-to-face so that interns and the training site can determine the best fit.
+Interviews will be conducted virtually.
 Candidates will be invited to interview at CHCW in January.
 Location of interview will not influence selection of interns.
 Those candidates not invited to interview will be notified by letter.